ed22699/tkuHelp/README.md

     class Market{
         +Int DaysDone = 0
         +Int DaysLeft = 7
+        +Int Machines = 1000
         +Float CoinPrice = 40
         +Float Electricity
+        +generatePrices()
         +sendToMiners()
         +updateBuy(user)
         +updateSell(user)
     }

 ```
+### Calling the Objects
+- ask for number of users and number of days
+- instantiate user class for number of users
+- subscribe all users to the Market object
+- enter loop of days
+  - call generatePrices(), this should update the CoinPrice and Electricity values using N(0.003, 0.0016)^3 and U(1.9, 2.1) to find the values
+  - call sendToMiners(), this should distribute coin to miners going off the ratio User(NumOfMachines)/Market(Machines)
+  - all miners payElectricity() functions are called (this could maybe be triggered throught eh sendToMiners() method)
+  - ask for action; buy rig, buy coin, sell coin, nothing (this should call the update methods to ensure it is recorded)
+ - at the end of the simulation print the results